zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 ## How to write to the Ledger
 - Local CLI
-    - CLI is started in a CLI mode.
     - Generate and store a private key for the Account to be used for sending.
     - Send transactions to the ledger from the Account (`--from`).
         - it will automatically build a request, sign it by the account's key, and broadcast to the ledger.